Denavvia Mojet: Taking Grand Rapids’ Political Pulse

 DM: For the next couple of shows, I am so excited to be covering some of the most complex and hard-hitting issues in the Greater Grand Rapids area for communities of color: policing and development/housing.

-My guests will include individuals like the Hodges family, who since a December incident involving 11-year-old Honestie Hodges being handcuffed and detained by Grand Rapids Police, have been struggling to navigate the legal and institutional nuisances of seeking justice and inspiring use of force policy reform and Michelle Covington from Inner City Christian Federation (ICCF).
+My guests will include individuals like the Hodges family, who since a December incident involving 11-year-old Honestie Hodges being handcuffed and detained by Grand Rapids Police, have been struggling to navigate the legal and institutional nuisances of seeking justice and inspiring use of force policy reform, and Michelle Covington from Inner City Christian Federation (ICCF).

 GR|MAG: What are your goals for the show in the coming year?

 DM: I think the goal in the upcoming year for me is to discuss systems/institutions.
 I’m hoping that the platform moves away from being a space for one-on-one conversations with candidates and grows into even more robust candid discourse around how the local political system/institutions are directly impacting urban residents.
-In deconstructing these systems/institutions, I hope to introduce listeners to opportunities to potential opportunities to effect change.
+In deconstructing these systems/institutions, I hope to introduce listeners to potential opportunities to effect change.

 GR|MAG: How can people listen to the episodes?